-Since January 2016, one of the two transdisciplinary (Td) case studies of the Leverage Points project takes place in the district of Oldenburg.
-The Td case study aims to identify and apply potential leverage points for sustainability transformation.
-The cooperative research relates the different views and actions of artists, actors of the region and scientists on the topics of biodiversity, nutrition, energy and agriculture.
+From January 2016 until June 2018, one of the two transdisciplinary (Td) case studies of the Leverage Points project took place in the district of Oldenburg.
+The Td case study aimed to identify and apply potential leverage points for sustainability transformation.
+The cooperative research related the different views and actions of artists, actors of the region and scientists on the topics of biodiversity, nutrition, energy and agriculture.

 THE DISTRICT OF OLDENBURG AS A CASE

 The district of Oldenburg served as a case, in which the perspectives of the involved persons were brought up and discussed in order to find transformative potentials.
 The Oldenburg district has a total area of 1,063.16 km ² and it is located between the cities of Oldenburg, Delmenhorst / Bremen and Osnabrück in Lower Saxony.
 The area is characterized by intensive industrial agriculture.
 Challenges within the region include a loss of biodiversity, nutrient and pesticide pressures, conflicts between agriculture, tourism and conservation, and a perceived alienation between communities and nature.

 THE RESEARCH COOPERATION